-Policy DG12, and parts of Policy DG1 in the Hastings Local Plan 2004 are relevant:
+Policies DM1 and DM3 of the Hastings Development Management Plan 2015 are relevant:

 Within Hastings there are a large number of older properties which are too big for use as modern single family dwellings.
 These are sometimes suitable for conversion into flats.